GiacomoBarzon/Covid-19/README.md

 Display of v-a trajectories, effect of various parameters from the epidemiological models in the v-a trend, comparison btw different time dependencies of the infection rate.

 - Models comparison:<br>
-Performance of each model based on AIC value.
+Analysis of performance of each model based on AIC value.
 Analysis on the effectiveness of the introduction of weights and acceleration terms.

 - SIRtype comparison:<br>
-Comparison btw SIR, SIAR and SEIAR.
+Comparison btw SIR, SIAR and SEIAR trajectories in va plot.

 - Basic reproductive number:<br>
 Analsysis on reproductive number R0 from SIR, SIAR and SEIAR.